henryw374/tiado-cljs2/README.md

 ; start watch of cljs tests
 (util/browser-test-build :watch {})
-; open the url printed to console to see kaocha testing page
+; open the url printed to console to see kaocha/chui testing page

-; run cljs tests from clj REPL
+; run cljs tests (currently just headless Chrome) from clj REPL (util/run-tests)
-(util/run-tests)
-; start a cljs repl session in the test build. :cljs/quit to exit (util/repl :browser-test-build)
+; start a cljs repl session in the test build. :cljs/quit to exit ; this works from a regular nREPL or e.g. with Cursive.
+It seems like Vim and Emacs users have to do some further backflips (see for example [lambdaisland REPL guide](https://lambdaisland.com/guides/clojure-repls/clojure-repls#orge15e92d))
+(util/repl :browser-test-build)

+see `.github/workflows` for examples of running these same tests in Github Actions

 ```